translate/translate/docs/formats/wiki.rst

 Wiki Syntax
 ***********

 The Translate Toolkit can manage Wiki syntax pages.
-This is implemented as part of the :doc:`text` format and the conversion is supported in :doc:`/commands/txt2po`.
+This is implemented as part of the :doc:`text <text>` format and the conversion is supported in :doc:`txt2po </commands/txt2po>`.

 Those who edit wikis will appreciate that wiki text is simply a normal text document edited using a form of wiki syntax.
 Whether the final storage is a database or a flat file the part that a user edits is a simple text file.